carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Definition
 >
-> Overfitting - an overfitting model was trained too well on the training data set.
-This might cause for the model not to work as well on the test data.
+> Overfitting - an overfitting model fits the training data too well, but it fails to do this on the new data.
 {: .callout}

 ### Step 1 Select data